AdobeDocs/workfront.nl-NL/help/quicksilver/planning/records/connect-records.md

 U kunt records vanuit Workfront Planning verbinden in de volgende gebieden:

-* Van een verslag van de Planning in de Planning van Workfront op de verbonden gebieden in de lijstmening.
+* Van een verslag van de Planning in de Planning van Workfront op de verbonden verslaggebieden in de lijstmening.
 * Van een verslag van de Planning in de Planning van Workfront in de verslagvoorproef of pagina in de verbonden verslaggebieden.
   <!--
   * From a Planning record in Workfront Planning in the record preview or page in the connected record fields on the Details tab.
-  * From a Planning record in the record's preview or page on the Connections tab.  -->
+  * From a Planning record in the record's preview or page on the Connections tab.-->

 ### Connect Adobe Workfront Planning-records vanuit de tabelweergave of de recordpagina <!--Details tab of the-->